 Planned Actions/Services Actual Actions/Services Proposed Expenditures Estimated Actual Expenditures reevaluated every few weeks to monitor progress.
-Students were exited from the program as they approached or met their targets. .25 Intervention Teacher Fringes 3000-3999: Employee Benefits LCFF 12599 1 six hour paraprofessional for guided reading and ELD support- salary 2000-2999: Classified Personnel Salaries LCFF 35413 1 six hour paraprofessional for guided reading and ELD support- salary 2000-2999: Classified Personnel Salaries LCFF 37007 1 six hour paraprofessional for guided reading and ELD support- fringes 3000-3999: Employee Benefits LCFF 21835 1 six hour paraprofessional for guided reading and ELD support- fringes 3000-3999: Employee Benefits LCFF 26298 Licenses and subscriptions for support programs such as Accelerated Reader, Scholastic news, novel effect etc. t programs such as entire staff to use.
-Accelerated rated Reader, Scholastic Reader for 4-5th grades was Accelerated Reader program for 2nd-5th grade; Novel Effect 5000-5999: Services And Other Operating Expenditures Title I 2070 students in 4th and 5th grade.
-Supplemental instructional and technology supplies and equipment will be available for tier I instruction including but not limited to: Learning Dynamics, Wonders and Bridges curricular supplemental supplies, student headphones, teacher devices, document cameras, replacement bulbs, adaptors and other cameras, ELMO's, and other classroom technology, teacher Macbooks, and insurance were purchased.
-Supplies and materials for classrooms such as books from Scholastic and materials to help with engagement and encourage students to be motivated to learn Classroom printers, document cameras, student headphones, other supplemental supplies for tier I instruction in ELA/Math and/or tutoring/intersession supplies 4000-4999: Books And Supplies LCFF 3855 technology items, classroom printers, ELMO's and insurance. were purchased.
+Students were exited from the program as they approached or met their targets. .25 Intervention Teacher Fringes 3000-3999: Employee Benefits LCFF 8490 .25 Intervention Teacher Fringes 3000-3999: Employee Benefits LCFF 12599 1 six hour paraprofessional for guided reading and ELD support- salary 2000-2999: Classified Personnel Salaries LCFF 35413 1 six hour paraprofessional for guided reading and ELD support- salary 2000-2999: Classified Personnel Salaries LCFF 37007 1 six hour paraprofessional for guided reading and ELD support- fringes 3000-3999: Employee Benefits LCFF 21835 1 six hour paraprofessional for guided reading and ELD support- fringes 3000-3999: Employee Benefits LCFF 26298 Licenses and subscriptions for support programs such as Accelerated Reader, Scholastic news, novel effect etc. Novel Effect was purchased for the entire staff to use.
+Accelerated Reader for 4-5th grades was purchased.
+Accelerated Reader was monitored by the classroom teachers and librarian.
+Close to Accelerated Reader program for 2nd-5th grade; Novel Effect 5000-5999: Services And Other Operating Expenditures Title I 4000 Accelerated Reader program for 2nd-5th grade; Novel Effect 5000-5999: Services And Other Operating Expenditures Title I 2070 1,000 quizzes were passed by the students in 4th and 5th grade.
+Supplemental instructional and technology supplies and equipment will be available for tier I instruction including but not limited to: Learning Dynamics, Wonders and Bridges curricular supplemental supplies, student headphones, teacher devices, document cameras, replacement Headphones, printers, document cameras, ELMO's, and other classroom technology, teacher Macbooks, and insurance were purchased.
+Supplies and materials for classrooms such as books from Scholastic and materials to help with engagement and encourage students to be motivated to learn such as awards and incentives Classroom printers, document cameras, student headphones, other supplemental supplies for tier I instruction in ELA/Math and/or tutoring/intersession supplies 4000-4999: Books And Supplies LCFF Classroom printers, document cameras, student headphones, other supplemental supplies for tier I instruction in ELA/Math and/or tutoring/intersession supplies 4000-4999: Books And Supplies LCFF 3855 bulbs, adaptors and other technology items, classroom printers, ELMO's and insurance. were purchased.
 Workstation supplies, and guided reading Teacher Classroom Macbooks/Equipment Teacher Classroom Macbooks/Equipment